camriera/SlackbotShoresy/README.md

 $ npm install . -g
 ```

-## Running the SlackbotArcher
+## Running the SlackbotShoresy

-To run SlackbotArcher you must have an [API token(#getting-the-api-token-for-your-slack-channel) to authenticate the bot on your slack channel.
+To run SlackbotShoresy you must have an [API token(#getting-the-api-token-for-your-slack-channel) to authenticate the bot on your slack channel.
 Once you get it (instructions on the next paragraph) you just have to run:

 ```bash